Seed Starting 101: Growing from Scratch

 Moisten the seed starting mix before adding to your containers.
 Fill each cell or container almost to the top with seed starting mix.
 (Pro tip: tap the container or tray on a hard surface after adding the seed starting mix - it will settle and you’ll be able to add a little more).

-Sow seeds.
+Sow your seeds.
 Lightly press each seed into the soil.
 As a general rule of thumb, the seeds should be planted as deep as the seed is wide.

 Cover with a humidity dome.
 Remove once seeds germinate.
 After you remove the humidity dome, assess whether you think you might need additional equipment to keep your seeds warm.
 When I start seeds at home, I use a heating mat because my basement is super chilly!